-As costs continue to rise, the Library will continue to need support from sources such as those mentioned above in order to provide high quality, modern library services in our community.
-FY 2016 marked the initiation of a series of presentations for the Board of Trustees, the Friends and the Foundation entitled "Kent County Library Transforms" to promote ongoing discussions of library operations and the renovation initiative and to prescribe the required funding and timeline for specific library projects.
+As costs continue to rise, the library will continue to need support from sources such as those mentioned above in order to provide high quality, modern library services in our community.

-The targeted goals for the fourth year of the Strategic Long Range Plan were successfully implemented thanks to the Library's educated, skilled workers who possess high levels of technical competency and the ability to perform multiple tasks.
-Retention of this staff is vital to the continuation of consistent and competent customer service and training that, in turn, benefits all Kent County citizens.
+The targeted goals of the Strategic Long Range Plan were successfully implemented thanks to KCPL's educated, skilled workers who possess high levels of technical competency and the ability to perform multiple tasks.
+Retention of this staff and any necessary replacements with similarly highly qualified librarians is vital to the continuation of consistent and competent customer service and training that, in turn, benefits all Kent County citizens.